jaiprashanth99x/hacktitude_2023.github.io/challenge-14.md

 **HINT**
--  After adding a new mapping at UserGroups table, you can use getGroupsFromUser function to validate if you can retrieve the expected groups joined by the current user. -->
+-  After adding a new mapping at UserGroups table, you can use getGroupsFromUser function to validate if you can retrieve the expected groups joined by the current user.

-### Don't try to be too smart :p